Skip to Main Content

 Insurance Coverage

-We have experience with many types of coverage issues, including those concerning environmental damage, employment practices, construction defects, business interruption, directors and officers liability, contractual and commercial disputes and products liability.
+We provide advice on whether certain claims are covered by certain policies and, when necessary, we litigate coverage disputes.
+We have experience with many types of coverage issues, including those concerning environmental damage, employment practices, construction defects, business interruption, directors and officers (D&O) liability, contractual and commercial disputes, and products liability.

 Related Professionals

-Health care entities are often faced with the problem of suspected misconduct.
-Parker Poe conducts internal investigations to find the answers.
-We work with health care entities on internal investigations to understand the concerns, build an investigative strategy, conduct a full inspection and then provide conclusions.
-We recommend and help to implement corrective actions, ranging from updating policies and procedures to self-disclosures to the Department of Health and Human Services, Office of Inspector General.
+When our health care clients suspect misconduct within their own workforce, our team works to understand the concerns, fully identify the scope of potential misconduct, build an investigative strategy, conduct a full inspection, and then provide conclusions.
+We recommend and help to implement corrective actions, ranging from updating policies and procedures, to self-disclosures to the Department of Health and Human Services’ Office of Inspector General.

-In the employment context, Parker Poe has vast experience investigating alleged violations of workplace laws, including Wage and Hour, Occupational Health and Safety, and anti-discrimination statutes.
+In the employment context, Parker Poe has vast experience investigating alleged violations of workplace laws, including wage and hour, occupational health and safety, and anti-discrimination statutes.
 Our attorneys have litigation experience in each of these areas and also understand the importance of resolving employment issues internally or at the agency level.
-Our team can conduct employment audits for compliance with all applicable laws, including Form I-9 requirements.
+Our employment team can conduct employment audits for compliance with all applicable laws, including Form I-9 requirements.

 Related Professionals